jjvanzon/Circular-Language-Spec/1. Spec/20. Pointers/Pointers.md

 #### Object Trace

 < 2008-10-06 Probably not right anymore. >

-To find the target object, you’d expect to only follow object lines.
+To find `the*` target object, `you’d*` expect to only follow object lines.
 However, there’s a pitfall: a situation that does not occur a lot, though.

-If a type line points to a symbol with an object line, the type is a single object.
+If a type line points to a symbol with an object line, `the*` type is a single object.

 ![](images/Pointers.034.jpeg)

-Each instance of the type is actually the same object.
+Each instance of the `type*` is actually `the*` same object.

 ![](images/Pointers.035.png)

-Therefore, a type line can redirect the object of the symbol.
-Therefore, type lines need to be followed to find the object.
+Therefore, a type line can redirect `the*` object of `the*` symbol.
+Therefore, type lines need to be followed to find `the*` object.

-The last symbol pointed to by an object line is the object.
+`The*` last symbol pointed to by an object line is `the*` object.

 ![](images/Pointers.036.jpeg)

 This kind of redirectioning is called an *object trace*.

-Delegating the object aspect is the main type of object redirection.
+Delegating `the*` object aspect is `the*` main type of object redirection.

 #### Idea

 In C++ bepaal je de redirection diepte vooraf:
 Int \*\*\*TripleRedirected

-In Symbol kan je de redirection diepte achteraf bepalen
+In Symbol kan je de redirection diepte achteraf bepalen.
 Als je in C++ een object referenties toewijst aan een object referentie, dan wijs je niet naar de object referentie, maar naar het target object.
 Symbol heeft meer structurering hier.

 #### Multiple Redirection and Final Targets

-If an object symbol has an object line to a symbol that again has an object line, there is redirected until a symbol without an object line is encountered: the *target object*.
+If an object symbol has an object line to a symbol that again has an object line, there is redirected until a symbol without an object line is encountered: `the*` *target object*.

 ![](images/Pointers.037.png)

-*C is the target object of A and B.*
+*C is `the*` target object of A and B.*

-The target object symbol is regarded to represent the object for real.
-The other symbols are references to the object.
+`The*` target object symbol is regarded to represent `the*` object for real. `The*` other symbols are references to `the*` object.

-The same way there are symbols serving as a *target type* or a *target interface*.
+`The*` same way there are symbols serving as a *target type* or a *target interface*.
 Also a procedure has an interface target.
 A procedure also has a call target and reference target.
 In both those cases reference lines are followed.

 ### Loose Ideas about Target Classes